Butterflies flutter all around Brockhampton

 Butterflies can be spotted in many different places on the estate but the wildflower meadow is an especially good place to see them.
 Here you may spot a Meadow brown.
 They also gather in the flower gardens which surround the manor house.

-If you venture further afield into the woodlands you may spot the Speckled Wood or Orange-tip feasting on the flowers that pop up here during the springtime, before the leaves have fully opened on the trees.
+If you venture further afield into the woodlands you may spot the Speckled Wood or Orange-tip feasting on the flowers that pop up here during spring and summer.
 In the orchards you might spot the Common blue butterfly flitting between the trees and feasting on the flowers that grow here such as the Bird’s foot trefoil.